nanorobocop/mansur.moscow/content/posts/physical-security-devices.md

 Years ago, before computer era, when trying to protect information in secret, it was necessary to use some physical devices.
-Like storing documents behind padlock, creating tools like [cipher disk](https://en.wikipedia.org/wiki/Cipher_disk) to transmit securely, or even using Enigma machine.
+Like: storing documents behind padlocks, creating tools like [cipher disk](https://en.wikipedia.org/wiki/Cipher_disk) to transmit data securely, or even using Enigma machines.

-Nowadays, when talking about information security, we usually think about different algorithms.
+Nowadays, when talking about information security, we usually think about cryptography and different algorithms.
-Modern cryptography is a lot of math transformed into computer programs.
+It is a lot of math running as computer programs.
-So everything looks like just a sequence of bits to encrypt, decrypt and authenticate.
+So everything looks like just a sequence of bits to encrypt, decrypt, authenticate...

-Actually, there're still pretty many physical devices, that are used for information security.
+Actually, there're still pretty many physical devices used for information security.
 It's easy to mention different kinds of tokens, like RFID, USB (Yubico) or OTP [tokens](https://en.wikipedia.org/wiki/Security_token).

 But recently, there're coming new security devices.